Silent period: Controversy

 The general concept of the silent period also seems at odds with the communicative nature of language and language acquisition.

 In language teaching

-Strategies teachers can use to help children who are in the silent period include: asking the child to teach you words in their language, having children draw a picture of their family and then asking them for details, watching the children on the playground to see if there is any verbalization outside of the classroom, having the children use their bodies to mime what they want to communicate, and asking children to draw what they are trying to say.
+Strategies teachers can use to help children who are in the silent period include: asking the child to teach the teacher words in their language, having children draw a picture of their family and then asking them for details, watching the children on the playground to see if there is any verbalization outside of the classroom, having the children use their bodies to mime what they want to communicate, and asking children to draw what they are trying to say.